 What Do AI Receptionist Solutions Actually Cost Across the Stack?

-When evaluating AI receptionist solutions, businesses face four main types: Open-source platforms, Agent platforms, Autonomous agents, and Large Language Model (LLM) tools.
+When evaluating AI receptionist solutions, businesses face 2 main types: Open-source platforms and Agent platforms.

 Each type has a different cost structure, depending on factors like infrastructure, orchestration, automation, and intelligence.
 Understanding these differences makes it easier to choose the right solution for your business.